Crazy Heart: Plot

 Blake's drinking soon gets out of control and he ends up running off the road while driving drunk.
 In the hospital, the doctor informs him that although he only sustained a broken ankle from the crash, he is slowly killing himself, and must stop drinking and smoking and lose 25 pounds if he wants to live more than a few more years.
 Blake's relationship with Jean makes him start to rethink his life.
-While in Houston, he calls up his son to make amends, only to have his son tell him that his mother, Bad's ex-wife, has died.
-His relationship with Jean starts to look up, with her visiting him with her son Buddy.
-After a situation where Blake loses Buddy briefly at a shopping mall while drinking at a bar, Jean breaks up with him.
+While in Houston, he calls up his son to make amends, only to learn that his mother, Bad's ex-wife, has died.
+Jean and her son begin to visit more frequently, but after Blake briefly loses Buddy at a shopping mall while drinking at a bar, Jean breaks up with him.

-After the breakup, Blake resolves to quit drinking.
-After going through a treatment program at a rehab center, and with support from an Alcoholics Anonymous group and old friend Wayne, Blake finally manages to get sober.
-Having cleaned up his act, he tries to reunite with Jean, but, despite congratulating him on getting sober, she tells him that the best thing he can do for her and Buddy is to leave them alone.
-Later, Blake finishes writing a song that he thinks is his best ever, "The Weary Kind" and sells it to Tommy.
+Blake resolves to quit drinking, and after going through a treatment program at a rehab center, with support from an Alcoholics Anonymous group and old friend Wayne, he finally manages to get sober.
+Having cleaned up his act, he tries to reunite with Jean but, despite congratulating him on getting sober, she tells him that the best thing he can do for her and Buddy is to leave them alone.
+Later, Blake finishes writing a song that he thinks is his best ever, "The Weary Kind", and sells it to Tommy.

 Sixteen months later, Tommy plays "The Weary Kind" to an appreciative audience while Blake watches backstage, as his manager presents him with another of the large royalty checks for the song.
 As Blake is leaving, Jean approaches him, saying she has come to the show as writer for a large music publication.
 As they catch up, Blake sees an engagement ring on Jean's finger and tells her that she deserves a good man.
 He offers her the money from the royalty check for Buddy to have on his 18th birthday, which Jean initially refuses but eventually accepts after Blake says the song would not exist without her, and states that "it isn't money".
 Jean asks if Blake would like to see Buddy again, but Blake declines, saying it might be too unsettling for the boy.
-The film ends with Jean asking Blake for another interview, after which they walk away happily, chatting with each other with the Santa Fe hilltops in the background.
+The film ends with Jean asking Blake for another interview, after which they walk away happily, chatting with each other.